FrankKesel/xilinx_tools/vivado/vivado_intro/vivado_intro.md

 ![Constraints](images/viv_013.png)

 * Skip all other dialog windows with `Skip to Finish` and close the last dialog with `Finish`.
-In the _Sources_ tab open the constraint file `constr.xdc`.
+In the _Sources_ tab under _Constraints_ open the constraint file `constr.xdc`.
 You should see here the same constraints as shown in the next image (the order may be different).
 Check all lines and if there are differences to the image below, then you can correct this in this file.
 This constraints file is the basis for the following implementation.
+You can find also a correct constraints file in the `reference_files`.

 ![Constraints](images/viv_014.png)

-* Finish defining constraints by clicking on the cross in the top right corner of the blue title bar of _Synthesized Design_.
+* Finish defining constraints by clicking on the cross in the top right corner of the title bar of _Synthesized Design_.
 * Note: Following this procedure, a synthesis run is first carried out without timing constraints.
 Global optimization goals are then specified during the synthesis (see synthesis settings).
 If a timing analysis is carried out after the synthesis (analogous to the procedure after implementation described below), it is reported that no constraints are present (entry _Check Timing_).
 However, after entering the timing constraints, a synthesis run can then be carried out again, in which case the timing constraints are then taken into account (and in all further synthesis runs).
 But since a timing analysis after synthesis is rather inaccurate it is better to move to the _implementation_.

 ---
 ## Implementation

 * In this section, the _implementation_ is run in order to place the components on the FPGA and then do the routing.
 This process is also called _Place & Route_.
 * In the _Flow Navigator_ under _Implementation_ click on `Run Implementation`.
 If you get a message saying that the synthesis is _out of date_, click on `Yes`.
 This will run the synthesis again.
 Basically, Vivado checks the time stamps of the source files (VHDL codes, constraints, etc.) and restarts the relevant tools that are affected and also runs all the previous steps again.
 That means if you have changed sources later, it is sufficient to simply click on the last step `Generate Bitstream` again, so that all the necessary previous steps, such as synthesis and implementation, are then run again.
 * _Note_: When you start the implementation you will be asked for setting _Options_ for the synthesis run.
 The default is to launch runs on local host (your computer).
 You can set the number of jobs, which means that the synthesis run (and also the implementation run) will be tried to parallelize in order to use the multi-core architecture of your computer.
 * After completing the implementation, click on `View Reports` and check the messages in the _Messages_ tab.
 To check whether the _timing constraints_ you specified were met, you can search for _Route Design_ in the _Reports_ tab and open the _Timing Summary Report_ there.
 * Now open the implemented design by clicking on `Open Implemented Design`.
 A further tab _Timing_ opens in the tab area at the bottom, in which you can find details about the timing .
 If you select `Intra Clock Paths` in the navigation window on the left , you can see the _Intra Clock Paths_ tab as shown in the next image.
 Select `clk` and you can get more detailed information about the critical paths.